© Semi Permanent

 Nourish is a two-day, invitation-led gastronomy symposium exploring the future of food, culture, and leadership.

-Held during Tokyo Salone week, Nourish offers a slower, more deliberate cadence within the wider cultural program.
-It convenes chefs, producers, thinkers, and patrons around the table to ask more rigorous questions together.
+Held during Tokyo Salone month, Nourish offers a more deliberate rhythm within the wider cultural program.
+It convenes chefs, producers, thinkers, and patrons in shared inquiry to ask more rigorous questions together.

 Exploring: